 Frost Bar's ELIXIR NO. 16

-3 ounces Lamarco Prosecco
+- 3 ounces Lamarco Prosecco

-1 ½ ounces St. Germaine liqueur
+- 1 ½ ounces St. Germain liqueur

-2 ounces Club Soda
+- 2 ounces Club Soda

-Fresh in season cantaloupe or berries
+- Fresh in season cantaloupe or berries

-In a wine glass pour the first three ingredients over ice.
+- In a wine glass pour the first three ingredients over ice.
 The soda controls the level of sweetness so taste to adjust for your preference.

 We dined at the Solaris a new chic, majestically scaled plaza in Vail Village, a key addition from the expansion.
 Dotted by art (as is all of Vail Village and all the community parks through a very purposeful art share program) the nightscape was mesmerizing with a signature modern sculpture illuminating in alternating tones lending itself to a cosmopolitan feel.
 Matsuhisa, our dinner spot followed suit with soaring ceilings and contemporary touches.
 The restaurant was packed inside and out where we dined on the patio.
 Definitely a local hot spot, Matsuhisa offers Japanese cuisine from fresh sushi to more traditional dishes as well as South American fusion dishes.